 Actually, “SAORI” is a trademark of Sakaiseikisangyou Co. in Osaka, Japan for the method and the teaching.
 This is the company that manufactures the SAORI loom and operates a weaving studio.
 Originally when the founder Misao Jo was asked to name her work for its originality, she created the word “SAORI” which comes from “Misao’s ori”. (“ori” means “weaving” in Japanese.)
-Later, SAORI weavers realized the “sa” could mean “differences from each other”.
+Later, SAORI weavers realized the “sa” could mean “differences”.
+It could mean “weaving defferences between machines and human beings” or ‘weaving differences between each other”.
 So, because of these spiritual roots, as experienced and expressed by founder Misao Jo, SAORI is more than just a technique.
 It is also:

 - A philosophy that all people are artists: each of us has a latent intuitive power that SAORI can awaken

 - An aesthetic that embraces the natural beauty of unintended “mistakes” and encourages exploring the unknown.

 - A social movement towards bringing diverse people together to learn from one another.
 It is especially a movement to include within a larger community people who may be isolated or marginalized because of disability, age, income, occupation, ethnicity, or other reasons.

 - An artistic yet practical path of meditation, therapy, rehabilitation, trauma recovery, stress reduction, identity-building, community-building, economic self-reliance, and holistic human development.

 In Japan in the late 1960s, Misao Jo, then in her mid 50s, decided she wanted to weave a sash (obi) for her kimono by hand.
 Her husband and sons built her a handloom, and her 84-year-old mother taught her how to weave!